stats4sd/laravel-file-util/README.md

 ```
 ## Usage

+#### Pre-requisite:

+This package is developed for Laravel application with backpack package installed.

 ## 1. Exporting Data through a Laravel Backpack Crud panel

 Both import and export operations use and require the [Laravel Excel](https://docs.laravel-excel.com/3.1) package.